rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 Collect for report:
 - Teach your robot to cycle swapping blocks at locations (-100, 225) and (100, 225) through an intermediate location at (250,75).
 - Report how many times you can cycle (if you can do 10, feel free to stop) and include a plot of joint angles over time for 1 cycle.
+- **Optional:** include a 3D plot of the end effector position by sending recorded joint angles through your FK equations.

 {: .sanity_check}
 Anyone using your control station should be able to manually move the arm and record waypoints by clicking on your GUI.
 After recording, they should also be able to execute the path-following feature through the GUI interface.
 Successfully accomplishing this indicates that you have completed task 1.3.